thirukkural2022/obedparla.com/content/posts/2016-02-18-how-to-learn-any-new-skill-in-20-hours-or-less.md

 ---
-title: "How to learn any new skill in 20 hours or less."
-author: "Obed Marquez Parlapiano"
+title : "How to learn any new skill in 20 hours or less." author : "Obed Marquez Parlapiano" date : "2016-02-18" categories :
-date: "2016-02-18"
-categories: "human-behaviour,self-development"
-tags:
+ - human-behaviour
+ - self-development
+tags : ""
-cover: "../images/asimov-quote.jpg"
+cover : "../images/asimov-quote.jpg"
 ---

 We humans are learning machines.